-Tea boosts the immune system, and preliminary studies shows tea also has anti-inflammatory action.
-In lab studies, Case Western Reserve University researchers in Cleveland showed EGCG, a substance in green tea halts arthritis development and progression by blocking Interleukin-1, a pro-inflammatory cell, from damaging cartilage.
+Preliminary studies show that tea may have anti-inflammatory properties.
+In lab studies, Case Western Reserve University researchers in Cleveland showed EGCG, a substance in green tea may halt arthritis progression by blocking Interleukin-1, a pro-inflammatory cell, from damaging cartilage.

 Spurred on by promising preliminary studies, researchers are also looking at tea’s ability to: